 Scars can also result from scald or burn injuries.
 Some scarring can become ‘puckered’ where the soft tissue contracts during the healing process and it possible in such cases that further surgical procedures to release or ease the scarring becomes necessary.
 In serious cases, skin grafts are used as the most viable option for recovery.

 Severe Industrial Dermatitis can also leave residual scarring and ‘pock marks’ as can one-off or repeated exposures to chemicals, abrasive liquids or materials.
-This can even happen when there is sustained long term exposure to heat, radiation or even extreme cold temperatures.
+This can even happen when there is sustained long-term exposure to heat, radiation or even extremely cold temperatures.